integreat-io/integreat/README.md

   actions going to a service and the response coming back, so keep this in mind when you set up this pipeline.
 See [Mutation pipelines](#mutations) for more on how to define the mutation. `mutation` is an alias for `mutate`.
+- `adapters`: An array of adapter ids that will be appended to the array of adapters set on the service.
+- `auth`: Auth config that will override the `auth` config on the service.
+See [description of `auth` under Services](#services) for more on this.
+The endpoint `auth` will only apply in cases where we have an endpoint, like when we're sending a request to a service or receiving an incoming request, but when we're e.g. connecting to a service to start listening, the `auth` on the service will be used.
+This also goes for incoming requests where the transporter does not provide an action with the auth attempt.
 - `allowRawRequest`: When set to `true`, payload `data` sent to this endpoint will not by cast automatically nor will an error be returned if the data is not typed.